czietz/etm-trace-rp2350/README.md

 Usage: `trc_save FILENAME`

-Note that the filename is passed to the shell for processing.
+Note that in endless tracing mode the filename is passed to the shell for processing.
 Be careful with untrusted input.

 Example: `trc_save trace.bin`